 This program is aimed at 6th - 12th grade math teachers, though others are welcome to attend.

 ABOUT THE FACILITATORS

 Christina Lincoln-Moore is an innovative Constructivist educational leader who is tenaciously and profoundly dedicated to mindful project-based learning to engender formidable mathematics identities.
 She taught for LAUSD from 1996 until 2014.
-She is currently an Assistant Principal.
+She is currently a Principal.
 Christina presents as a featured speaker focused on the re-humanization of mathematics for traditionally marginalized students by integrating mathematics, social emotional learning (SEL), and mindfulness.
 Her professional presentations include the National Council of Supervisors of Mathematics, National Council of Teachers of Mathematics, and California Mathematics Council.
 Christina serves as the State Secretary for the California Mathematics Council (CMC) and Equity, Access, and Empowerment Chairperson of the California Mathematics Council: Southern Section (CMCS).
 Mrs. Lincoln-Moore is the Founder of Talk Number 2 Me™ Mathematics Consulting.
 Let's explore how the integration of SEL and mathematics can change the trajectory of children's lives.

 Chris Luzniak is currently a math teacher and department chair at The Archer School for Girls in Los Angeles.
 His 15 years of teaching mathematics began in New York City public schools, where he also founded and coached the Speech and Debate team.
 He coaches teachers in both math and science to develop discussion activities for their classes.
 Through this combination of teaching and coaching, Chris developed and refined math debate routines that he uses daily in his own classroom and that were recently published by Stenhouse, Up for Debate!
 Exploring Math Through Argument.